MTEsther/Rhythm-Thesis-Mijke-Taal/README.md

 ```
 ## Game

-Note: The file structure of the game (Thesis1.0 kopie) lists only the main folders and files used in the game or personally created.
+Note: The file structure of the game (Thesis Game) lists only the main folders and files used in the game or personally created.
 Not all third-party assets or Unity-generated files are shown.

 ---
 ### Game Description